 28th Oct 2022 10:30 am - 11:30 am

-Dr Fiona Douglas, Yorkshire Dialect speaker and Associate Professor in English Language at the University of Leeds, will give an overview of the project and of the rich digitised collection.
+Dr Fiona Douglas, an Associate Professor in English Language at the University of Leeds, will give an overview of the project and of the rich digitised collection.

 Dialect and heritage matter.
 They connect us to the past, the present, and to specific people and places.
 Dialects are living heritage that we carry within us, giving us a sense of who we are, where we come from, and where we belong.